jlmelville/sneer/docs/input-initialization.md

 specifying a desired value for the perplexity, which is usually described as being a continuous analog to the number of nearest neighbors of a point.
-The user sets the perplexity, and then the precision of the kernel is adjusted so that theprobability associated with each point generates the desired perplexity.
+The user sets the perplexity, and then the precision of the kernel is adjusted so that the probability associated with each point generates the desired perplexity.

 You may be wondering at this point if there's a free parameter associated with the output kernel function.
 The answer is, for t-SNE, no. But for other